zoeskan/MCB185/README.md

 the #mcb185 channel will get you the fastest response.
 You may get answers from other students even sooner.
 Email will also work.

+The instructor and TA also hold _coderies_, which are online, small group programming sessions.
+Not only is this a good way to meet your classmates and get personalized help in a cozy setting, it's also a _required_ part of your participation grade.
+The schedule will be announced in Canvas and Discord.

 ## Getting Started ##

 This course is organized as a GitHub repository.
 GitHub is a website that lets